 In your first year, you should start your research early and use the year to find out about the different types of law firm, what they specialise in and what they’re looking for.
 Then you can hone in on your top five or so, and do further research (using websites, brochures, live chats etc) in your second year when you’ll be able to apply.
 You should also use your first year to explore your interests at university and get involved in extracurricular activities, as we like to see well rounded individuals who are able to manage multiple commitments.

 At Herbert Smith Freehills, we celebrate the differences that make us unique.
 We understand the importance of building a culture that reflects and embraces the diversity of our people, our clients and the communities in which we do business.
 Embracing a diversity of backgrounds allows us to attract and retain the best talent.
 When our people bring their authentic selves to work and our teams harness diverse perspectives, we can provide the most considered and innovative advice to clients.

 There are many ways to talk about the firm and your motivation to work here.
-You can demonstrate that you’ve done your research by mentioning examples of our inclusive initiatives and explain why they’re important to you.
-It may also be worth linking this to an example where you’ve been involved in encouraging inclusivity if you can.
+You can demonstrate that you’ve done your research by mentioning examples of our diversity and inclusion initiatives and explain why they’re important to you.
+It may also be worth linking this to an example where you’ve been involved in encouraging inclusion if you can.
 However, it’s important that you talk about your interest in the work that we do as well, not just our culture.

-We recognise that different people need different types of adjustments and we encourage you to speak to us about your individual needs.
+We recognise that no two individuals are the same in terms of the adjustments they may require, and we encourage you to speak to us about your individual needs.
 You may find it useful to take a look at our webpage on our assessment process, including the test and the assessment day, here.